Louis C.K. Releases Copyright Notice To Block Reporters From Quoting His Shows

 Louis C.K.’s controversial comeback post-scandal hasn’t gone so well.
 He’s insisted on reducing his recent foibles down to uncomfortable jokes that only make him the center of more contentious debate.

-Most notably was the stand-up performance in which he said Parkland survivors though they were interesting because they “went to a high school where kids got shot.”
+Most notably was the stand-up performance in which he said Parkland survivors thought they were interesting because they “went to a high school where kids got shot.”
 These instances led to more bad press for the fallen comic.
 Now he has tried to keep a similar situation from happening again by releasing a copyright notice that prevents reporting during his current slate of shows, reports Consequence of Sound.

 James Shotwell of Vulture mentioned on Twitter that comedy clubs booking the comedian, such as Acme Comedy Co. in Minneapolis, recently posted a copyright statement pertaining to his forthcoming performances.
-The note tells attendees that show will be “phone-free” and audience members are required to place any devices into Yondr pouches for the entirety of the gig.
-According to CoS, this is typically for a stand-up performance, as phones can be distracting for comedians and any videos shared online of their jokes essentially makes the material “dead” for other shows.
+The note tells attendees that the show will be “phone-free” and audience members are required to place any devices into Yondr pouches for the entirety of the gig.
+According to CoS, this is typical for a stand-up performance, as phones can be distracting for comedians and any videos shared online of their jokes essentially makes the material “dead” for other shows.

 However, the rest of the message is where things divert from what is considered the standard practice.

-“Louis CK owns all rights in the content and materials, including any jokes and sketches (the “Materials”), delivered during his performance.
-The Materials may not be copied, translated, transmitted, displayed, distributed, or reproduced verbatim (the “Use”), in whole or in part, in any form, media, or technology now known or later developed, without the express prior written consent of Louis CK.”
+“Louis CK owns all rights in the content and materials, including any jokes and sketches (the ‘Materials’), delivered during his performance.
+The Materials may not be copied, translated, transmitted, displayed, distributed, or reproduced verbatim (the ‘Use’), in whole or in part, in any form, media, or technology now known or later developed, without the express prior written consent of Louis CK.”

-The notice goes on to state that any usage of the materials without the previous written permission of Louis CK is prohibited and any person who violates the message will “be subject to all available legal remedies.”
+The notice goes on to state that any usage of the materials without the previous written permission of Louis C.K. is prohibited and any person who violates the message will “be subject to all available legal remedies.”

 Louis CK is performing in Minneapolis soon, and the comedy club sent out a notice because he doesn't post tour dates anymore.
 In addition to adding YONDR pouches to his gigs, he also requires them to share this copyright notice that I have never before seen a comedian share/post pic.twitter.com/ya8mqwXPE0